pydantic/pydantic/docs/usage/fields.md

 1. This is the default value.
 2. The `age` field is not validated in the strict mode.
 Therefore, it can be assigned a string.

+See [Strict Mode](models.md#strict-mode) for more details.

+See [Conversion Table](conversion_table.md) for more details on how Pydantic converts data in both strict and lax modes.

 ## Immutability